Burn, North Yorkshire: History

 In the 20th century, Burn had a missionary house that was used as a Sunday School.
 It is now a private dwelling.

 George King, a great-grandfather of the Colombian footballer Radamel Falcao, was born in the village.

-Burn also has a public house called The Wheatsheaf Inn.
+Present day

+Facilities and leisure activities in Burn include; The Wheatsheaf Inn public house, Burn Gliding Club, Burn Cricket Club, Methodist Church, Children's Day Nursery and Dog Day Care & Grooming Centre.

+The Selby Canal is located to the west of the village which offers an abundance of walks and trails.